-However the second incarnation of the Brothers with pianist Chuck Leavell and the late Lamar Williams in the bass chair was rather astounding despite dissention within the ranks and the presence of my 1970s teenage infatuation – goddess Cherilyn Sarkisian Bono Allman.
+However the second incarnation of the Brothers with pianist Chuck Leavell and the late Lamar Williams in the bass chair was rather astounding despite dissension within the ranks.

 Lamar, who carved his plectrums from Clorox Bleach containers, was a far more in-the-pocket player than his predecessor Mr. Oakley.
 As such – Chuck, Gregg, Butch, Richard, and Jaimoe had space aplenty to further groove and improvise.

 To my ears, Lamar’s finest work with the Brothers was on the only studio album wherein he appeared on every track: the flawed but occasionally dazzling Win, Lose or Draw (1975) as evidenced on Betts’ brilliant “High Falls.”